urbyone/linuxlab/infra/part4/Part4.md

 ### 4.3 Review the Azure Policy
 Note there will now be an **Azure Policy** assigned on the Resource Group scope which will enforce backups on any newly created Virtual Machines.

-You can also remedidate any non-compliant machines that were deployed before the polict took effect.
+You can also remedidate any non-compliant machines that were deployed before the policy took effect.
+The policy assignment requires a managed identity and some RBAC roles.

 ![POL1](../../images/newpol.png)